spryker/spryker-docs/docs/scos/user/features/202108.0/gift-cards-feature-overview.md

 It is not possible to pay a gift card by using another gift card, even if the order contains other products with the gift card.
 Also, the range of payment methods that can be used to pay for gift cards can be limited.
 That is, you can filter out the payment methods for gift cards.
 Payment methods available for gift cards can be specified in the configuration file.
 By default, invoice payment method is not available for gift cards to avoid fraud.

-After a customer buys a gift card, they get a code sent to the specified e-mail address.
+After a customer buys a gift card, they get a code sent to the specified email address.

 Once the gift card code has been generated, it becomes a voucher that can be used as a payment method.